 I say, ‘We shall overcome.’
 I use that all the time.
 We shall overcome all of the bad notions people have, the preconceived notions.

 Yes, I’ve been seeing a psychiatrist once a week for 12 years now, and he’s become a really close friend of mine.
 We talk and he helps me out.
-He tells me, ‘Well when you hear the voices, why don’t you make a joke and say to them, ‘How are you doing, Voices?
+He tells me, ‘Well when you hear the voices, why don’t you make a joke and say to them, ‘How are you doing, voices?
 How are you doing today?’
 You know, talk humorously to them.
 I tried that out and it works a little bit.

-Can you detect a spirit of acceptance in Brian’s statements?
+Can you detect the acceptance in Brian’s statements?
 Sure, he fights to coexist with the voices; however, he doesn’t fight for their complete cessation – to be “cured.”

-Whenever my mood and anxiety leanings begin to get the best of me, I think of Brian.
+Whenever my mood and anxiety symptoms begin to get the best of me, I think of Brian.
 Yes, what he’s overcome, and deals with today, make my troubles seem small.
 But that isn’t really the point.
 After all, pain is pain.

-No set of circumstances is hopeless.
+No set of circumstances are hopeless.

-Absolutely!
-The wonder of Brian Wilson.
-I’m very proud to say he’s my hero…
+Absolutely, the wonder of Brian Wilson.
+I’m very proud to say he’s my hero.

-Oh, I highly recommend the 2014 Brian Wilson biopic Love & Mercy.
+I highly recommend the 2014 Brian Wilson biopic Love & Mercy.
 You’ll learn so much more about Brian’s “beauty, near-death, and recovery.”

-Brian Wilson – A Powerful Interview Ability Magazine
+Brian Wilson – A Powerful Interview, Ability Magazine